 My health hacks

 When my wife got pregnant with our second kid, I was an absolute health wreck.
-I had constant headaches, migraines at least once a week, back pains, and felt ill often.
-On top of that, I had yearly burnouts, or depression, accompanied by insomnia, panic attacks, and high-stress episodes.
+I had constant migraines, back pains, and felt ill often.
+On top of that, I suffered from burnouts, depression, insomnia, and panic attacks.

 Fortunately, for some reason I read Breath: The New Science of a Lost Art by James Nestor.
-This book opened my eyes to the fact that we had multiple dead easy ways to improve our health for free.
-This got me started on a new quest and 12 months later, just by changing a few habits, I was cured of every single problem I mentioned.
+This book opened my eyes to the fact that we had free and easy ways to improve our health.
+This got me started on a new quest and 12 months later, just by changing a few habits, I was cured.
 But that was just the start.
-I kept going.

 I went from running 4 KM in 45 minutes to 12 KM in 1 hour in 2 years.
-I’m never sick, always prime, do twice as many things in a day, and I feel like a god.
-In less than 3 years I made it to the other way of the spectrum.
+I’m never sick, always prime, do twice as many things in a day, and I feel fantastic.
+In less than 24 months I made it to the other way of the spectrum.

 Nasal breathing

-This is the absolute utmost important change you can make (see books Breath, James Nestor).
+This is the utmost important change (see books Breath, James Nestor).
 Always breathe through the nose, even during high-intensity training (source).

 Breathing